Low blood sugar is a condition that occurs when the body's blood sugar (glucose) decreases and is too low.

 Blood sugar below 70 mg/dL is considered low.
-Blood sugar at or below this level can harm you.
+Blood sugar at or below this level can be harmful.

-Babies who are born to mothers with diabetes may have severe drops in blood sugar.
+Babies born to mothers with diabetes may have severe drops in blood sugar.

-Hypoglycemia in people who do not have diabetes may be caused by:
+In people who do not have diabetes, low blood sugar may be caused by: